Close

 Apples on a Stick

-Mainly found in the US and UK, Apples on a Stick is another popular clapping game that’s been around for years.
+Mainly played in the US and UK, Apples on a Stick is one of the classic hand games that’s been around for years.
 Please note, though, that the rhymes in this one are a little… interesting, and you may feel are inappropriate for kids.
 Feel free to adapt as necessary!

 What makes this clapping game extra interesting is that players keep their eyes closed for the last verse—which is also great for helping very young kids with their numbers.